Virginia Personal Injury Statute of Limitations

 Missing a legal deadline set forth by the statute of limitations could mean losing your chance to seek the compensation you deserve for someone else’s negligence.
 The stakes are high, and the law can be complex and unforgiving.
 But with D. Michael Mullori, Jr., Attorney at Law at your side, you can rest assured that you have a strong advocate fighting for your interests.
 Let Mike handle the legal side while you focus on your recovery.

-Contact our firm today for a free consultation to learn how Mike can help you file your case within Virginia’s personal injury statute of limitations.
+Contact or call (703) 762-2142 our firm today for a free consultation to learn how Mike can help you file your case within Virginia’s personal injury statute of limitations.

 What Does the Statute of Limitations Mean?